integreat-io/integreat/README.md

 ```

 This middleware will intercept any action with `meta.ident` and replace it with
-the ident item loaded from the designated datatype.
+the ident item loaded from the designated schema.
 If the ident has an `id`,
 the ident with this id is loaded, otherwise a `withToken` is used to load the
 ident with the specified token.
 If no ident is found, the original ident is
 kept.